 Ziiiro: Best modern pocket watch

 While most people buy pocket watches because they convey a certain sense of tradition and heritage, it’s possible to buy great modern pocket watches too.

 In fact, some of the most exciting pocket watches have a future-forward aesthetic.
 This pocket watch by Ziiiro is one example of an ultra-modern take on the classic pocket watch design, featuring a digital display and a rubber chain.

 Most pocket watches dials are white, so this black LED digital face is highly original and lends the watch a futuristic vibe.
 The backlit display is triggered by the plunger on top.
 It ticks through time with hour and minute segments with the outer ring tracking the hours and the inner ring tracking the minutes.

-The case itself is lightweight and made from aluminium, which is sturdy and corrosion-resistant.
+The case itself is lightweight and made from aluminum, which is sturdy and corrosion-resistant.
 The watch itself is pretty watertight—although you don’t want to go swimming with it.